merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 If you are here, you are ready to check if everything is working on your system.

-The easiest way to do it is to run the anvi'o program `anvi-self-test` and see if everything is in order:
+The easiest way to do it is to run the anvi'o program {% include PROGRAM name="anvi-self-test"%} and see if everything is in order:

 ``` bash
 anvi-self-test --suite mini